AlexTheMagnus/orchestra-backend/README.md

 2. Run `docker-compose up -d` to launch the DB container.
 If it fails, check that mysql.service isn't already running (in Linux, run `systemctl stop mysql.service` to stop it).
 3. Create a Python 3.8 virtual environment (`virtualenv -p python3.8 .venv`).
 This step is only needed the first time you run the project.
 4. Activate the python env running `source .venv/bin/activate`.
-5. Inside the python environment, run `pyhton3 init_dbs.py` to create all the DB tables and `pipenv install` to install all the project dependencies inside the virtualenv.
+5. Inside the python environment, `pipenv install` to install all the project dependencies and run `python3 init_dbs.py` to create all the DB tables.
 6. Reboot the virtual environment, run `deactivate` and then `source .venv/bin/activate` again.